richafnu/Viva/Viva/glint/setup/email-content-customization.md

 Admins can easily send preview communications from an Approved program cycle.
 Any communication set up on the Communications page in Program Summary can be viewed.

-1. From your admin dashboard, select **Survey Programs.**
+1. From your admin dashboard, select **Survey Programs**.
 2. On the **Survey Programs** page, select the survey program you want to review communications for.
 3. In the **Upcoming and Live** tab on the survey program page, select a cycle and then use the ellipses to display the dropdown menu.
-Select **Preview.**
+Select **Preview**.

 > [!IMPORTANT]
 > A survey must be in **Approved** status for it to be listed as Upcoming or Live.

    :::image type="content" source="../../media/glint/setup/preview-email-steps.png" alt-text="Screenshot of how to preview email communications from Upcoming and Live cycles.":::

-1. In the Selet Preview for [Survey Name] window that opens, select from Survey Start, Survey Reminds, Survey End to define which previews to send.
+1. In the Select Preview for [Survey Name] window that opens, select from Survey Start, Survey Reminds, Survey End to define which previews to send.
 2. In the **Select a Recipient** box, search for your name or whoever else you want to send the previews to.

    :::image type="content" source="../../media/glint/setup/comms-preview-selection.png" alt-text="Screenshot of how to choose and send email previews.":::